AlexRogalskiy/Payment-Process-Architecture/payment-process.md

 When DB is update, Query Model will do it's job to display data from DB and publish real-time data to the relevant services.

+> :reminder_ribbon: Therefore, currency services will handle the logic for keeping fresh rate up to date, meanwhile the comparing process in Command Model will ensure that exchange rates keep within 1%

 ### Store && Reward Services

 - Our Structure for Store && Reward Servcies